 Should You Offer Free Coaching Sessions?

-If you’re just starting out you may have toyed with the idea of offering free coaching sessions.
+While trying to figure out marketing for life coaches, maybe you toyed with the idea of offering free coaching sessions.

 While there’s no right or wrong answer to this question, here are a couple of suggestions that will help you, no matter what you decide.